Evidence-based Software Engineering

 software engineering concentrated on producing work that gave readers

-was based on experimental evidence.
+on experimental evidence.

 As work progressed, it became apparent that the best way to organise